-Step 3) The bully should have a consequence to their actions.
+Step 3) The bully should have a consequence to their actions but they will also have the opportunity to receive help for themselves.

 Step 4) A reflection sheet should be used to help them reflect on what they have done, help them understand how they can improve their behaviour and let them know how their victim feels.